w3f/polkadot-wiki/docs/general/glossary.md

 The previous name for the [Polkadot Host](#polkadot-host).

+## Preimage

+The on-chain proposals do not require the entire image of extrinsics and the data (for instance, the WASM code, in case of upgrades), but would rather just need that image's hash.
+The **preimage** can be submitted and stored on-chain against the hash upon the proposal's dispatch.

 ## Proof of Stake (PoS)

 A method of selecting participation in a consensus system, in which participants are chosen based on